linappleii/linapple/README.md

 This command could also be placed in a shell script, which could be started from an icon or menu on the desktop.

-_Note: extensive testing has not been performed on all command-line options._